caiofov/ScreenTint-RPGMaker-Plugin/README.md

 > Version 1.0.0
 ## Instalation
 You must download the file `ScreenTint.js` and move it to your project's plugin folder.
-After dad, add and enable it on RPG Maker.
+After that, add and enable it on RPG Maker.

 ## How to use
 You can use variables (following RPG Maker's syntax - `\v[<variable_id>]`) in all command arguments.